-Diphthongs (Gliding vowels) in Luchazi language
+Diphthongs (Gliding vowels) in Luchazi to English

 Diphthongs (Gliding vowels)